LeeFarnell/ReadMe_Generator/NewReadMe.md

   ## Contributing

-  Open a pull request.
+  Open a pull request!

   ## Tests

-   Test in the terminal using node!
+   Run tests using node!

   ## Questions

-  Email me!
-Name@email.com
+  Have any questions?
+Get in touch!

+  name@email.com
+  Find me on linkedIn!